 Venice has no shortage of stereotypes: expensive, full of very cool people and less cool tourists, obsessed with healthy food, kind of a pain in the ass.

 Gjusta is everything that’s both terrible and wonderful about Venice.
-Even though there are so many cool people here that it should be annoying, Gjusta is one of our favorite spots in the neighborhood.
-Locals pop in and pick up pastrami lox and baklava croissants for brunch at home, not-locals cross the city for the breakfast bialy sandwiches.
-It’s open all day, it does incredible things with bread and porchetta (both together and separately) - even the burger is excellent.
+Even though there are always multiple people pretending they’re living in a personal style blog, Gjusta is one of our favorite spots in the neighborhood.
+Locals pop in and pick up pastrami lox and baklava croissants for brunch at home, and not-locals cross the city for the breakfast bialy sandwiches.
+It’s open all day, and it does incredible things with bread and porchetta (both together and separately) - even the burger is excellent.

 If Gjusta is New Venice, James’ Beach is Old-ish Venice.
 Best known for being the fish taco place in I Love You, Man, it’s one of those places that’s both a party and a restaurant.
 It’s an indoor/outdoor space, and if you’re sitting on the patio on a Friday night, your dinner will probably get taken over by bar-goers.
 Which is actually fine, because you’ll probably end up drinking with them anyway.
 The fish tacos are perfectly acceptable - don’t tell Jason Segel, but we prefer the chicken ones.